Custom Orthotics in Calgary

 All Orthotics are NOT created equal

 Many different kinds of in-shoe devices are referred to as orthotics.
 You’ll see orthotics in TV infomercials, stands at consumer shows and in a growing number of retail shops.
 Arch supports and insoles sold in drug, sports, and shoe stores are increasingly referred to as orthotics.
-There are also the orthotics that foot health care specialists and related professionals prescribed for their patients.
+There are also the orthotics that foot health care specialists and related professionals prescribe for their patients.

 For most consumers, telling the difference between the various types of orthotics and making an informed decision is a challenge.
 Recognizing a slick sales spin and separating it from the facts can be even more challenging.
 The following is some information that may help.